OriginProtocol/origin/source/includes/resources/attestations.md

 })
 ```

-This will send a text to the given phone number containing a verification code.
+This will send a text message to the given phone number containing a verification code.

 ## phoneVerify